Los Stompers: History

 After the break-up of the Stomping Clawhammers, Dara Luskin (bass), Frank McMahon (banjo, mandolin), Alex Crichton (vocals, guitar) formed Los Stompers in 1997.
 Following a tour of Scandinavia, the band released its first album, Mezzy on Stage, in 1998.
 Recorded live in the now defunct Jazzmatazz, Barcelona and released through former Los Manolos group members label, Ventilador Music, the album was a compendium of traditional Irish pub songs such as "Follow me up to Carlow", "The Star of the County Down" and "Waxie's Dargle" as well as original material.
 1999 saw the release of their debut studio album, Pub Friction, joined by Colm Petit on fiddle, and solidified their proposal of a fusion between many styles and traditions from Catalan rumba to country music.
 This was achieved through the production skills of former Manolos drummer Andreu Hernandez, various collaborations with experienced session musicians such as Ricky Araiza and Cece Giannotti, and the inclusion of many instruments not normally found in Irish music such as the cajón, the darbouka, trumpet and tuba.
 The album was received well in the Spanish press, with reviews by EFE EME and La Vanguardia.

 With the inclusion of David García on drums and the replacement of Colm Petit initially by Dave Holmes and later by Juan Aguiar, 2001 saw the release of Belmondo Café.
 A more stylised and produced album but laced yet again with a dash of wry humour and fusion of genres including ska, ragga and pop.
-The album was reviewed by Spanish newspapers Avui and El Pais.The group followed this up with a tour of Catalunya and a new-look line-up.
+The album was reviewed by Spanish newspapers Avui and El País.The group followed this up with a tour of Catalunya and a new-look line-up.
 Dani Violant joined on diatonic accordion and Salva Suau and Dave Holmes replaced David Garcia and Juan Aguiar respectively.
 The band's single "Turn of the century EU" was on the playlist of the Spanish radio station M80 Radio during May 2001.
 In 2003 Dave Varriale replaced Salva Suau on drums.
 Varriale had recently finished a Tour with Paul Fuster.
 The year 2005 saw more personnel changes, with Violant and Varriale both leaving and Marcos López joining on drums.
 In 2008 the group were invited to play in the prestigious Skagen Festival in Denmark, lining up alongside folk legends such as Donovan and The Dubliners.